craig-davis/craig-davis.github.io/_posts/2015-06-29-rule-31-essential-bike-tool-kit.markdown

 - [Presta to Schrader Bicycle Bike Valve Adaptor](http://amzn.to/1dsKEOY)<br>
   Just in case you have to borrow a pump or use one from a service station.
 Be careful though, they can fill a tire **very** fast.
 - 9 and 10 speed SRAM Powerlink connectors<br>
-  I usually carry ones for all my bike, 8, 9, 10.
+  I usually carry ones for all my bikes, 8, 9, 10.
 Lately, I've added an 11 as well.
-I've saved my rides by fixing friends broken chains with these than my own.
+I've saved more rides by fixing friends broken chains with these than my own.

 ### In the Patch Kit Container
 - [Park Tool Glue Patch Kit](http://amzn.to/1Jtb55J)<br>
   For long rides, the glue ups are better.
 Consider them to be permanent patches.
-This also gives you a nice little container to stash two other items:
+This also gives you a nice little container to stash other tire items:
 - Extra Sandpaper<br>
   I cut a small piece to use to roughen a tube before patching.
 The rubber cement comes with the patch kit.
 - [NoTubes Core Remover Tool](http://amzn.to/1QZskQ8)<br>
-  Used to remove the core so that you can add sealant to a tire.
+  Used to remove the tire valve core so that you can add sealant to a tire.
 This lets you carry regular tubes with removable valve cores as a backup tube.
 I even carry a backup tube when I'm on a bike with tubeless tires.
 - [Skabs Glueless Patch Kit](http://amzn.to/1GL33yP)<br>
   These are a temporary patch, and often a quick fix for a dash home.
 Very convienent, and nice for groups rides where you want to get moving again, and can deal with a proper patch when you get home.

+If you have any suggestions or comments, [let me know](https://twitter.com/There4Dev)!

 **Long Live Long Rides**